AdobeDocs/campaign-web.en/help/v8/workflows/activities/transfer-file.md

 ![](../assets/workflow-transfer-file-historization.png)

 It is important to be able to limit the size of this folder in order to preserve physical space on the server.
-To do that, you can define a maximum number of files or total size for the activity’s folder.
+To do that, you can define a maximum number of files or total size for the activity's folder.
 By default, 100 files and 50 MB are authorized.

 Every time the activity is executed, the folder is checked as follows: